jelloir/debian-install-lvm-thin/README.md

     dm-persistent-data.ko
     dm-thin-pool.ko

-They must be the from the same kernel version as the installer kernel version or they will not load.
+**They must be the from the same kernel version as the installer kernel version or they will not load.**

+Copy these files to "thin" on the USB

 ### thin_check
 Extract the following file from https://packages.debian.org/buster/thin-provisioning-tools

     thin_check

-Place the files on media to copy them from during the install.
+Copy the file to "thin" on the USB

 ### lvm2thin
-Create the following bash script and save it to your media with the name "lvm2thin"
+Create the following bash script and save it to "thin" on the USB with the name "lvm2thin"

 ```shell
 #!/bin/sh